Rolwaling Trek andParchamo Peak, 6187m

 ACCOMMODATION ON THE ROLWALING TREK AND PARCHAMO PEAK CLIMB

-This trek has two sides to it and accommodation can vary somewhat between the more traditional and quieter Rolwaling Valley section and the busy town of Namche Bazar in the Khumbu.
+This trek has three elements to it and accommodation can vary somewhat between the more traditional and quieter Rolwaling Valley section and the busy town of Namche Bazar in the Khumbu.
 The former is far less westernised and more rural with very few trekkers.
 In this region you have a mixture of traditional 'home-stay' guest houses and in some places there are a few new-build lodges, though of traditional style.
 The final few days of the trek, in the Khumbu Valley are in comfortable and more established lodges.
 Accommodation in both sections are run by local families.
 Each lodge has a central communal area with a large stove that provides heat and a cosy atmosphere.
 The bedrooms are unheated and generally have two beds per room with mattresses, pillows and a blanket.
 You will need to bring a sleeping bag (3 season is normally enough) and we'd recommend a pillow case.
+For the climb section we will spend several nights in tents at our main base camp and our days at high camps on Ramdung and Parchamo an additional silk liner is a good idea to increase the warmth of your sleeping bag for this section.

 The lodges generally have showers / wash facilities and toilets with the first section being more basic = bucket showers & squat toilets, and the latter powered by gas and with sit down flush toilets.
 Food in the lodges is very good quality, a mixture of local Sherpa and Tamang meals in the first section which are very tasty and more vegetarian based and then food in the Khumbu is very westernised with lot's of bakeries and western recipes.
 You will find a Nepal price guide here.
 There are also many shops selling all types of drinks and snacks, sweets and chocolate in Kathmandu and the Khumbu but less so in the Rolwaling Valley.
 You can also buy any gear that you may need, or forget in Kathmandu.